Azlab01/simple-php-app-architecture/README.md

-# simple-php-app-architecture
+# Simple php application architecture
-Simple php application  architecture
+This repo is a architure for the simple projet php